 Each of the assessments points to the issue of capacity of the state actually being able to prepare and deliver information as it is required.
-It is here again that civil society has played an influential role for example in providing additional technical support as in the case of Nepal, where NGOs supported the compilation of the state of the environment reports.
+It is here again that civil society has played an influential role for example in providing additional technical support as in the case of Nepal where NGOs supported the compilation of the State of the Environment reports.

 Several constraints to people gaining access to information are common across all the countries.
 For example, the costs associated with accessing information can be prohibitive to poor and marginal people, but also in some cases prohibitively expensive to all stakeholders.
-Much of the information can be of a technical nature that is difficult to understand, and the sheer volume of information can be so overwhelming that it is difficult to determine which pieces of information are most relevant.
-Additionally, institutional practices and limited capacity within the state agencies, together with lack of dedicated budget to support access to information, continue to act as obstacles.
+Much of the information can be of a technical nature that is difficult to understand, and the sheer volume of information can be overwhelming so that it is difficult to determine which pieces of information are most relevant.
+It is difficult for many stakeholders to determine what information could be accessed, and of managing the information.
+Additionally, institutional practices - and limited capacity within the state agencies, together with lack of dedicated budget to support access to information, continue to act as obstacles.